sul-dlss/technical-metadata-service/README.md

 ### CI build

-Spin up all the database using docker-compose:
+Spin up the database using docker-compose:

 ```shell
 $ docker-compose up db # use -d to run in background